-Keeping aside the fact of how user-friendly Windows-based systems are, everybody will agree that maintaining it is something which cannot be overlooked.
-We may run into serious problems which need immediate troubleshooting.
+Keeping aside the fact of how user-friendly Windows-based systems are, everybody will agree that maintaining it is something that cannot be overlooked.
+We may run into serious problems that need immediate troubleshooting.
 If the problem is of a serious level, we may need to carry out certain operations – and so it is always good to know remedies to deal with beforehand.
 Fortunately, every Windows system comes with certain problem-solving mechanisms which can be a lifesaver at times.

 If you are using a Surface device and running Windows 10 OS, then this tutorial, based on steps suggested by Microsoft on how to restore, reset, downgrade and reinstall Windows 10 on your Surface device, is sure to interest you.